ethanshong/Across-Trial-Bayesian-Belief-Updating/README.md

 ## Overview

-Rats were presented an auditory detection task, where 6 beeps were presented in sequence and in positions 4 though 6 a single deviant beep occurred.
+Rats were presented an auditory detection task, where 6 beeps were presented in sequence and a single deviant occurred in positions 4 though 6.
 In response to this deviant rats pulled their nose from a stationary port and were rewarded.
 The belief of where the rat throught the true deviant was recorded as an internal prior and modeled accross trials and phases.
 The within-trial (local) belief was modeled as a static hazard function.

 Across Trial Belief Models:
 - Biased